-She was born in Urbana, Illinois, on October 19, 1954.
-Both her parents were then students at the University of Illinois, but the family moved to Baton Rouge, Louisiana, when she was two, after her father took a job at Louisiana State University.
-The Blum girls – known as the four D’s (Deborah, Darcy, Dawn and Dana) kept snakes as pets, grew tadpoles into frogs, collected butterflies, and waded in neighborhood swamps where they lived in fear of crayfish climbing into their boots.
-“Can you write about something besides the way crayfish pinch?”
+The Blum girls – known as the four D’s (Deborah, Darcy, Dawn and Dana) grew up in Baton Rouge, Lousiana.
+They kept snakes as pets, grew tadpoles into frogs, collected butterflies, and waded in neighborhood swamps where they lived in fear of crayfish climbing into their boots, and wrote for a home newspaper published by their mother: “Can you write about something besides the way crayfish pinch?”

 They followed their parents around the world on bug hunting adventures: Costa Rica (“Drop that wasp right now!)
 Puerto Rico, England, and Canada, where Deborah spent her afternoons working for her father by flying helium-filled balloons that carried chemicals designed to attract male bees.
 “Stop threatening to write stories about child slave labor.”

 Despite this, she decided to become a scientist herself, and, in 1972, started college at Florida State University with a proposed chemistry major.
 She loved it – she still thinks chemistry is the most astonishingly beautiful science – but she did discover that a laboratory is no place for the absent-minded klutz.
 She decided to change majors the day she set her braid on fire in a Bunsen burner: “Do you smell smoke?” asked her lab instructor.